View Upcoming Events

 • REVIEW: How did the project make out, and what did you learn to improve the next one?

-A project has a beginning and end.
-Children play with a beginning and end.
+A project has a beginning and an end.
+Children play with a beginning and an end.
 A project needs to drive communication and collaboration if the project is to scale.
 Children like to work together and invent new and exciting ways to build stuff.

 Related Topics